kenoma/pytorch-fuzzy/README.md

 )
 ```

-This is equivalent to forcing the corresponding rows of each `A_j` to zero, and is useful for interpretable rule bases and for feature-selection fuzzy models.
+This is equivalent to forcing the corresponding rows of each $A_j$ to zero, and is useful for interpretable rule bases and for feature-selection fuzzy models.

 ### Freezing / unfreezing parameters